Washington Township, Morris County, New Jersey: Local government

 Washington Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Vice Mayor.

-As of 2025, the members of the Washington Township Committee are Mayor Matthew Murrello (R, term on committee ends December 31, 2023; term as mayor ends 2022), Vice Mayor Kenneth W. "Bill" Roehrich (R, term on committee ends in 2024, term as vice mayor ends 2022), Gregg F. Forsbrey (I, 2022), Michael Marino (R, 2022; appointed to serve an unexpired term) and Kenneth W. Short (R, 2024).
+As of 2025, the members of the Washington Township Committee are Mayor Michael Marino (R, term on committee and as mayor ends December 31, 2025), Vice Mayor Matthew Murrello (R, term on committee ends 2026; term as vice mayor ends 2025), Walter Curioni (R, 2027), Kenneth W. "Bill" Roehrich (R, 2027) and Richard Wall (R, 2025).

 In June 2022, the Township Committee appointed Michael Marino to fill the seat expiring in December 2022 that had been held by Tyler Oborn until he resigned from office as he was moving out of state.

 In September 2021, committeeman Greg Forsbrey, who was originally elected as a Republican in 2016, and subsequently re-elected in 2019, left the party and became an independent.
 He cited the election of two people who lost their party committee seats in the previous primary to be the chair and vice chair of the local Republican Committee, saying that this ignored the results of the primary and through it the will of the voters.

 The 2013 property tax rate for Washington Township was $2.328 per $100 of assessed value, with an equalization ratio of 97.57%.